Take Me Out to the Holosuite

 "Take Me Out to the Holosuite" is the 154th episode of the television series Star Trek: Deep Space Nine, the fourth episode of the seventh season.
 This episode was written by Ronald D. Moore and directed by Chip Chalmers.

 Set in the 24th century, the series follows the adventures of the crew of the Starfleet-managed Bajoran space station Deep Space Nine.
 In this episode, the Deep Space Nine crew, led by Captain Benjamin Sisko, are challenged to a game of baseball against an all-Vulcan crew.
-Sisko's love of baseball was established in "Emissary", the very first episode of the series.
+Sisko's love of baseball was first established in the episode "Emissary", the series premiere.

 This episode was first broadcast the week of October 19, 1998, during the 1998 World Series.

-The title refers to the 1908 song "Take Me Out to the Ball Game", the official anthem of baseball.
+The title refers to the 1908 song "Take Me Out to the Ball Game", an anthem for the sport of baseball.